jmrr/phd_thesis/README.md

 - [ ] Chage Fig. for Figure
 - [ ] Capitalisation of sections
 - [ ] Palatino for images
+- [ ] Chapter by chapter spell check

 - [ ] SHORT chapter
   - [x] Brief definition of voting metric